SolidStateLEDLighting/nvs_5.2/README.md

 # NVS 5.2 Component

-This components has been test with:
+This components has been tested with:
 * **ESP-IDF-Advanced-Template-Alpha-5.2**

 The NVS class is just a collection of functions which act as a mid-level abstraction between our objects and low level calls to the IDF.